OpenDataVBB/gtfs-rt-feed/readme.md

 ## Installing & running

-*Note*: [`hafas-gtfs-rt-feed`](https://github.com/derhuerst/hafas-gtfs-rt-feed), the library used by this project for convert for building the GTFS-RT feed, has more extensive docs.
-For brevity and to avoid duplication (with e.g. [`hamburg-gtfs-rt-server`](https://github.com/derhuerst/hamburg-gtfs-rt-server)), the following instructions just cover the basics.
+*Note*: [`hafas-gtfs-rt-feed`](https://github.com/derhuerst/hafas-gtfs-rt-feed), the library used by this project for convert for building the GTFS-RT feed, [has more extensive docs](https://github.com/derhuerst/hafas-gtfs-rt-feed/blob/8.2.1/readme.md).
+For brevity and to avoid duplication (with e.g. [`berlin-gtfs-rt-server`](https://github.com/derhuerst/berlin-gtfs-rt-server)), the following instructions just cover the basics.

 ### Prerequisites